Perfect Creature: Plot

 Edgar is restrained in a spiked brace in the church basement.
 Silus, who is soon to join the "inner circle", is told what happened to Edgar.
-The cardinals, worried that no Brothers have been born in 70 years and no female vampire has been born ever, conducts genetic research, which they publicly ban.
+The cardinals, worried that no Brothers have been born in 70 years and no female vampire has been born ever, conduct genetic research, which they publicly ban.
 Edgar has been developing a virus to make pregnant women give birth to vampires.
 The virus mutated and turned the women into violent psychopaths.
 Ten of his research subjects are dead, and the last one is dying.
 Edgar is also infected and insane, although the virus is taking effect more slowly due to his immune system.
-He vows to kill Lilly and accuses Silus of being in love with her, although Brothers are forbidden to love.
+He vows to kill Lilly and accuses Silus of being in love with her, as Brothers are forbidden to love.

 While Silus is at the church for his investiture as a cardinal, Edgar escapes to Jamestown.
 He installs a tap and tube system into his forearm to control the flow of his blood.
 At Lilly's apartment, Silus and her colleague Jones guard her.
 Silus imagines kissing her as she sleeps.
 Edgar bursts through a window and knocks out Silus long enough to take Lilly.
 Meanwhile, the government institutes a quarantine after the virus spreads throughout Jamestown, and humans riot outside the churches.

 Silus finds Edgar tainting Jamestown's water source with his blood.
 However, each suburb has its own water supply.
 Another cardinal tells Silus that Jamestown will be burned to the ground to destroy the virus and Edgar.
 He warns Silus his career will be doomed if he ignores the "greater good" and breaches quarantine to save Lilly.
 Silus breaks into Jamestown anyway.
 Lilly, handcuffed in the basement of the aquifer, tries to persuade Edgar to stop.
 He challenges her about her dead child and says her race is good at abandoning children.
 He finds Silus, and they fight.
 After injuring Silus, Edgar threatens to disfigure him.
 Lilly sneaks up behind Edgar and kills him.